 The Mane Card is the property of the university and must be returned to the Mane Card office if a student withdraws from the university during a semester or summer term.
-Loss or theft of a Mane Card should be reported immediately to the Mane Card office, located in The Commons, or by visiting manestop.una. edu.
-Replacement cost for lost or stolen card is \$10.00.
-The cost to exchange a card due to damage, name change, etc. is \$5.00.
+Loss or theft of a Mane Card should be reported immediately to the Mane Card office, located in The Commons, or by visiting una.edu/ manecard.
+Replacement cost for lost or stolen card is \$15.00.